Anees079/genius-ai-blog/README.md

 ## 📖 About The Project

-**Genius AI Blog** is a web-based platform designed to share insights, tutorials, and news regarding the rapidly evolving world of Artificial Intelligence.
-Whether it's Deep Learning, NLP, or Generative AI, this blog serves as a hub for enthusiasts and developers to stay updated.
+**Genius AI Blog** is a web-based app that use AI to create blog and also genrate prompt for images and also create images (using gemini API).
+User can export data in multiple formats and also download the images.

 The project is hosted on [GitHub Pages](https://pages.github.com/), ensuring fast performance and high availability.